modelscope/FunCodec/README.md

 # FunCodec: A Fundamental, Reproducible and Integrable Open-source Toolkit for Neural Speech Codec

 This project is still working on progress.
+To make FunCodec better, please let me know your concerns and feel free to comment them in the `Issues` part.

 ## News
 - 2023.12.22 🎉🎉: We release the training and inference recipes for LauraTTS as well as pre-trained models.